-- Foreign body sensation - Scratchy eye
+- Foreign body sensation - "scratchy" eyes?

-- Redness of the whites of the eyes
+- Redness of the whites of the eyes?

-- Blurry vision, which usually improves when you blink.
+- Blurry vision, which usually improves when you blink?

-- Excessive watering
+- Excessive watering?

-If the answer to any of above is yes, then you may be suffering from Dry Eye - Book an appointment to see us for assessment and treatment.
+If the answer to any of above is yes, then you may be suffering from dry eye.
+Book an appointment to see us for assessment and treatment.

 We don’t often pay attention to our blinking habits throughout the day.
-But whether we realise it or not, blinking is vitally important to our eye health.
+But, whether we realise it or not, blinking is vitally important to our eye health.

 The average adult blinks between 10 and 20 times per minute.
 Even though a blink only takes one tenth of a second, all those blinks add up to about 10 percent of our waking life!
 So, what’s so important about blinking that we need to miss out on 10 percent of everything that’s happening right in front of us?

-Blinking is necessary to clean and moisturise our eyes.
+Blinking nourishes and lubricates our eyes: Blinking is necessary to clean and moisturise our eyes.
 Each time we blink, a thin layer of tears is spread across the eye surface, keeping them from drying out as well as brushing away any small particles of dust or dirt that could otherwise irritate our eyes or impair our vision.

-Did you know that the number of times we blink decreases drastically when we are focused on something?
+When we focus, we blink a lot less: Did you know that the number of times we blink decreases drastically when we are focused on something?
 On average we only blink three to eight times per minute when reading, watching TV, listening to a podcast, working on a computer, or another activity that requires intense focus.
 That’s roughly 60 percent less than our normal rate of blinking!
 This lack of blinking over time can lead to eyestrain and dry eyes.

-For the most part, we may not realise when we’re blinking.
+Blinking exercises can relieve strain and help dry eyes: For the most part, we may not realise when we’re blinking.
 However, making a conscious effort to blink more often during high focus activities can do our eyes a world of good.